 TQ92, which covers the Rother Levels and the western part of Romney Marsh, where nine tetrads had diminished to one.
-Our 2010-17 data for the same hectad lack records completely.
-The 2010-17 map given here is based on the collection of distributional data for this register species at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010).
+Our 2010-19 data for the same hectad, however, has the species in three tetrads.
+The 2010-19 map given here is based on the collection of distributional data for this register species at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010).
 The latter publication is the source of the accompanying 1991-2005 distribution map, reproduced with kind permission of the late Eric Philp and the Kent Field Club.
-Although the current position does not seem to be as pessimistic as the 1991-2005 survey indicates, the overall frequency of records seems fairly similar as between the two maps, with the 2010-17 data covering 21 tetrad records (represented by 35 records for 23 different monads). general distribution area is also fairly similar; but only a minority of 2010-17 sightings represent the same locations as in the 1991-2005 survey.
+The current position is by no means as pessimistic as the 1991-2005 survey indicates, and is little short of the 1971-80 total, with the 2010-19 data covering 28 tetrad records (for 30 different monads).
+The general distribution area is also fairly similar; but only a minority of 2010-19 and 1990-2005 sightings actually coincide.
 Given the quantity of ditches and ponds in the Weald, this may just be a function of different sampling.